junxit/us-congress-bills-117/metadata.md

 - 2021-03-26 — Introduced in House
 - 2021-03-26 — Introduced in House
 - 2021-03-26 — Referred to the House Committee on Energy and Commerce.
+- 2021-03-29 — Referred to the Subcommittee on Environment and Climate Change.
+- 2021-06-09 — Subcommittee on Environment and Climate Change Discharged.
+- 2021-06-10 — Committee Consideration and Mark-up Session Held.
+- 2021-06-10 — Ordered to be Reported by the Yeas and Nays: 30 - 22.
+- 2021-06-17 — Placed on the Union Calendar, Calendar No. 45.
+- 2021-06-17 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+117-64.
+- 2021-06-17 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+117-64.